 Criminal Defense Attorney in Rock Hill, MO

 Criminal Defense Attorney in Rock Hill, MO.
-If you have been arrested for a criminal offense, you do not need to be told that the situation is to be taken seriously.
-Even a conviction for a minor crime could cause you to pay a sizable fine, serve time in county jail, or have to spend several years under probation.
-Facing a felony conviction only heightens these consequences: not only will you likely have to spend multiple years in the Missouri state prison system.
-And even following your release from prison you will no longer enjoy additional privileges or rights that a large number of people assume they will always have.
-Convicted felons are barred from owning firearms, running for office, or holding certain occupations.
-Also, in many situations, you will be forced to disclose your status as a convicted felon on job or housing applications, which usually heavily limits where they can live or work.
+If you have been arrested for a crime, you know that the situation is a serious ordeal.
+Even being convicted of a minor misdemeanor could force you to pay a hefty fine, serve time in county jail, or have to spend several years under probation.
+Facing a felony conviction only heightens these consequences: not only will you likely have to spend multiple years locked up in the Missouri state prison system.
+And even following your release from prison you will continue to pay through the loss of certain rights or privileges that most citizens assume they will always have.
+Convicted felons are banned from owning firearms, running in an election, or holding certain occupations.
+In addition, in many cases, you will be forced to admit your status as a convicted felon on job or rent applications, which usually severely limits where they can work or live.

-The experienced Rock Hill, MO criminal defense attorneys at Combs Law Group have helped many people overcome criminal convictions in the Rock Hill, MO area.
-Our firm realizes that sometimes good people can encounter hard times, and our criminal defense firm works to limit the damage criminal charges have on your ability to live life.
-Our impressive history of success distinguishes us from other Rock Hill criminal defense law firms, and we place client satisfaction at the heart of everything we do — hear it firsthand from the satisfied Rock Hill clients who have worked with Combs Law Group.
+The experienced Rock Hill, MO criminal defense attorneys at Combs Waterkotte have helped many people rise above criminal convictions in the Rock Hill, MO area.
+Our firm knows that sometimes decent people can get caught up in bad situations, and our criminal defense lawyers work to limit the detremental consequences a criminal conviction has on your ability to live life.
+Our record of winning is notable among Rock Hill criminal defense law firms, and we pride ourselves on the special focus we place on our personalized touch and availability to our clients — hear it firsthand from the satisfied Rock Hill clients who have contacted Combs Waterkotte.
 Talk to us today at (314) 900-HELP, or contact us online, for a free, no-obligation review of your Rock Hill, MO criminal case.

 Rock Hill, MO Federal Criminal Defense Lawyer

-Facing a criminal charge is a scary enough situation, but criminal charges at the federal level demand an extra level of legal knowledge and focus.
-Prosecutors for the United States courts are driven to win at all costs: the U.S. Justice Department often advertises that it has a conviction rate of roughly 90 percent.
-Overwhelmingly, these convictions result in plea bargains, where a defendant negotiates a lesser punishment or charge in exchange for an admission of guilt.
-Federal prosecutors will use the full arsenal of resources at their disposal to get a guilty plea, make sure that you spend years in a federal prison, and resign you to live the rest of your life with a federal criminal conviction.
+An allegation of any crime is stressful in itself, but criminal charges at the federal level require an extra stage of legal acumen and dilligence.
+Prosecutors for the United States courts are driven to win at all costs: the U.S. Justice Department regularly boasts that it has a conviction rate of about 90 percent.
+The vast majority of those convictions are plea bargains, where a defendant accepts a lesser charge or punishment in exchange for a confession of guilt.
+Federal prosecutors will stop at nothing to get a guilty plea, guarantee that you spend years in a Bureau of Prisons facility, and resign you to live the rest of your life with a federal criminal conviction.

-At Combs Law Group, our Rock Hill, MO criminal defense attorneys have vast and proven experience in taking on federal criminal defense cases and winning positive outcomes for our clients.
-Our team of federal criminal defense attorneys near Rock Hill, MO is not scared to face off against any opponent — whether they are local municipal prosecutors, the Missouri state prosecutor department or federal attorneys — and fight fiercely on our clients’ behalf.
-We have helped many Rock Hill-area residents who were looking at all sorts of federal criminal charges defend themselves against these charges and put what is an unquestionably harrowing experience in their rear-view mirror.
+At Combs Waterkotte, our Rock Hill, MO criminal defense attorneys have vast and documented experience in taking on federal criminal defense cases and getting favorable results for our clients.
+Our firm of federal criminal defense attorneys near Rock Hill, MO is not afraid to face off against any opponent — whether they are local municipal prosecutors, the Missouri state prosecutor department or federal attorneys — and fight tirelessly on our clients’ behalf.
+We have assisted many Rock Hill-area residents who were facing all manner of federal criminal charges defend themselves against these charges and put what is an unquestionably troubling experience in their rear-view mirror.
 Read more about our expertise in federal criminal cases and what makes federal criminal cases different from state and municipal cases.

 A Full-Service Rock Hill, MO Criminal Defense Attorney

-The proficient Rock Hill, MO criminal defense attorneys at Combs Law Group defend all cases and criminal charges, including:
+The skilled Rock Hill, MO criminal defense attorneys at Combs Waterkotte defend all cases and criminal charges, including:

-The criminal defense attorneys of Combs Law Group based in Rock Hill, Missouri have decades of experience protecting defendants’ rights and fighting against criminal allegations.
-When you hire a lawyer with our capable and cunning St. Louis-based law firm, you will always receive quality customer service and a thoughtful defense strategy.
-Whether a misdemeanor or felony, we treat your case, and your life, with the utmost care.
+The criminal defense attorneys of Combs Waterkotte based in Rock Hill, Missouri have been successfully defending the rights of the accused for years.
+When you hire a lawyer from our hard-working St. Louis criminal defense firm, you can rest assured that you will always get thoughful counsel and dedicated legal defense.
+Regardless of whether you are facing a misdemeanor or felony, we treat your case, and your life, with the utmost care.
 You can reach and speak to your dedicated defense attorney and legal team at any time.

-With your freedom and future hanging in the balance, it is imperative that you find a legal ally to advocate for you and fight on your behalf.
-Do not procrastinate talking to a criminal defense attorney to help you fight your charges in Rock Hill, MO or anywhere in Missouri.
-The quicker you get an attorney on your case, the sooner we can dedicate our time and effort toward building a defense strategy and allowing you to breathe you to breathe a little easier as we tackle the looming uncertainty of an impending criminal court proceeding.
+With your very life on the line, it is imperative that you find a legal ally you can trust and rely upon to advocate for you and fight on your behalf.
+Do not put off talking to a criminal defense attorney to help you fight your criminal charges at any level in the Missouri area.
+The sooner you hire an attorney to represent you, the sooner we can dedicate our time and effort toward building a defense strategy and lifting the weight of the unknown from your shoulders.
 Call (314) 900-HELP now or reach us online to talk to a criminal defense attorney in Rock Hill, MO about your criminal case.

-A conviction, even for a low class misdemeanor could result in a sizable fine, time to serve in jail, and/or years of supervised probation.
-For felony charges, the outcome of a conviction can be much more dire.
+Any criminal conviction will have an impact on your life.
+When the crime is a felony, a conviction can have a much more significant impact on your life.
 You could lose years of your life serving time in the state prison system, and as a convicted felon you lose lifelong rights that many people take for granted.
-As a convicted felon in Missouri, you are limited from purchasing or possessing firearms, voting in elections, running for office, or obtaining certain types of employment.
-Also, in many cases, as a felon you are required to disclose your status as a convicted felon on job or rental applications, which is an obvious limination to moving forward in life.
+As a convicted felon in Missouri, you are limited from owning firearms, voting in elections, running for office, or obtaining certain types of employment.
+Also, in many cases, as a felon you are required to disclose your status as a convicted felon on job or rental applications, which often severely limits where you can work or live.

-If you have already received a felony conviction or believe you are likely to be convicted, do not lose hope.
-Missouri law does allow for the restoration of certain rights and for certain cases you may be eligible to seek a pardon, expungement, or the sealing of your record.
-Turn to a knowledgeable criminal defense attorney in Rock Hill, MO to learn about how to restore your rights after receiving a conviction.
+If you have already received a felony conviction or suspect that the likelihood of a conviction is high, do not lose hope.
+Missouri law does allow for the restoration of certain rights and for certain cases you may be able to seek a pardon, expungement, or the sealing of your record.
+Consult a knowledgeable criminal defense attorney in Rock Hill, MO to explore how to restore your rights after receiving a conviction.
 Contact us to learn how our Rock Hill, MO defense attorneys can help you reclaim your rights.

-Punishments for Felony Charges in Rock Hill, Missouri
+Felony Charges and Punishments in Rock Hill, Missouri

-Under criminal law in Missouri, crimes that are considered felonies are classified into categories that reflect the severity.
-Depending on what class felony you are convicted of, the punishment will vary.
+In Missouri, crimes that are considered felonies are classified into categories based on the severity of the crime.
+Depending on the class of your felony conviction, the punishment will vary.

 • Class A Felony – minimum of 10 years and no more than 30 years in prison, or life in prison